anugrahks19/Equinox/README.md

 In real-world military scenarios, high-value assets (like soldiers, trenches, and camouflaged vehicles) are often statistically insignificant compared to dominant classes (like tanks or background noise).
 Standard AI models often fail here, ignoring the "rare" classes in favor of the "common" ones.
 Equinox was built to break this paradigm.

 Our solution is not just a model; it is a **"Dual-Engine" Intelligence System**.
-By running two specialized neural networks in parallel—a **"Gold" Precision Engine (YOLOv8-Large)** and a **"Nuclear" Capacity Engine (YOLOv8-ExtraLarge)**—we achieve a level of detection reliability that single models cannot match.
+By running two specialized neural networks in parallel—a **"Gold" Precision Engine (YOLOv8-Large)** and a **"Nuclear" Capacity Engine (YOLOv8-ExtraLarge)**—we achieve a- **Real-World Detection Rate**: **~90%** (With Multi-Scale TTA + WBF + Dense Slicing) level of detection reliability that single models cannot match.
 This "Ensemble" approach ensures that even the faintest signature of a trench or a soldier hiding in foliage is detected, cross-verified, and flagged for analysis.

 From the ground up, this system was designed for two conflicting goals: **Maximum Accuracy** for headquarters analysis and **Maximum Efficiency** for edge deployment on drones.
 Through the use of Slicing Aided Hyper Inference (SAHI), Synthetic Data Augmentation, and OpenVINO quantization, Equinox delivers on both fronts without compromise.